silphendio/sliced_llama/README.md

 Light / Dark mode depends on system / browser settings
 ![Screenshot](https://raw.githubusercontent.com/silphendio/sliced_llama/main/screenshots/webui_screenshot.png)

+## Compatibility with other apps:
 As an alternative to the webUI, the server can also connect to OpenAI-compatible GUIs like [Mikupad](https://github.com/lmg-anon/mikupad) or [SillyTavern](https://github.com/SillyTavern/SillyTavern).

-For SillyTavern, select chat completion, and use `http://0.0.0.0:57593/v1` as costum endpoint.
+- For SillyTavern, select chat completion, and use `http://0.0.0.0:57593/v1` as costum endpoint.
+This will not give you many options, but if you change parameters in the WebUI, the inference server should remember them.

 ## TODO / missing features
 - configuration file